justinramel/redcar_plugin_live_reload/README.md

 Configure the plugin via the Redcar plugin preferences - Redcar -> Preferences... -> live_reload_plugin.yaml

-Set the keyword to the title of the Chrome browser tab you'd like to refresh on save.
+Set the keyword to the url of the Chrome browser tab you'd like to refresh on save.

 That's should be it, now every time you save in Redcar the chrome browser tab